 ASD is characterised by a triad of impairments or difficulties, in the absence of general learning difficulties.
 Individuals with ASD may experience difficulties in (i) social interaction and social relationships (ii) verbal and non-verbal communication, and (iii) imagination, behaviour, and flexibility of thought.
 Students with ASD often have above average intelligence and high aptitudes for acquiring knowledge.
-These aspects can enable students with ASD to thrive in a college environment.
-The number of students with ASD entering Trinity College is increasing every year.
+These aspects can enable students with ASD to thrive in a university environment.
+The number of students with ASD entering Trinity is increasing every year.
 It is important to understand that the difficulties identified below do not apply to all students with ASD.

 Difficulties that may be experienced

 - Students may have a need for order and predictability.
 Students may find adapting to new routines or changing circumstances challenging.
 The transition to third level where days are largely non-routine can often be difficult for students.
-Students with ASD may have difficulties with organisation, and orientation to college locations and systems, particularly in their first year.
+Students with ASD may have difficulties with organisation, and orientation to university locations and systems, particularly in their first year.

 - People with ASD sometimes interpret language literally and may have difficulty understanding metaphors, sarcasm, unclear directions or ambiguous content.